jetbrains-academy/CppBasics/WarmUp/MovingOn/ConsumeAnObject/task.md

-Let us add to the scene another consumable object in the form of the small star.
+Let us add to the scene another consumable object in the form of a small star.
 When the playable object touches this consumable object, the latter should disappear.

 To do that, you will need to implement